Sunday, June 24, 2018

 • White: “Spring-Song of Innocence,” “One Way Rag”

-All together, the studio versions of these tracks add up to about 39 minutes, which was a standard length of an LP at this time.
+The studio versions of these tracks total about 39 minutes, which was the standard length of an LP at this time.

 The fact that only one of Anderson’s songs was performed I find a little strange, although he sang on “Spring-Song of Innocence” on White’s album.
 Howe also performed on it.

 For many, Squire’s solo album sounded the most like a Yes album.
-This may be due to both Moraz and Bruford performing on the entire album.
+This may be because both Moraz and Bruford performed on the entire album.

 SIDE A